Easy DIY Magnetic Cement Planters

 DIY Magnetic Cement Planters Tutorial Steps

 Step 1.
-Prepare Mould For Cement:
+Prepare Mould For Cement

 Cut the top off of the plastic ball with the X-acto knife by slicing it with the knife held horizontally, so it will be easier and a neater cut.

 Step 2.
-Make The Cement Mix:
+Make The Cement Mix

 Step 3.
-Spray Ball For A Matte Finish- *optional:
+Spray Ball For A Matte Finish- *optional

 If you want a matte appearance, then spray the inside of the ball with vegetable spray, let it drip out if it puddles up on the bottom.
 If you want it to be shiny, then don’t spray the ball.

 Step 4.
-Apply Cement Inside The Mould:
+Apply Cement Inside The Mould

 Now work your way around the plastic ball with your finger, pushing it against the sides.
-The cement should be about ¼” thick.
-Go to the next step before refining your sculpting.
+The cement should be about 1/4″ thick.

 Step 5.
-Add Pigment- *optional:
+Add Pigment- *optional

 You can either add it right to the mix, which will color the whole planter.
 You will probably have to play with this a bit depending on the pigment you use.

 Just take a pinch of pigment and flick it inside the ball.
 When you add the cement, it will smush it around, giving you a marbled effect.

 Step 6.
-Add The Magnet:
+Add The Magnet

 On the inside though, you will want to cover it with cement.
 I’m not a plant expert and it may not matter, but it seems like keeping the magnet away from the soil could be a safer bet for keeping the plants alive.

 Just sculpt the cement around it, but don’t make it too thick, you don’t want to add unnecessary weight to the cement planter.

 Step 7.
-Build Up Sides And Add Drainage:
+Build Up Sides And Add Drainage

 Try to make the cement nice and even all the way around.
-Next take a Q-tip and push two drainage holes in the bottom.
+Next, take a Q-tip and push two drainage holes in the bottom.

 Now place the balls onto something cylindrical like a small glass, I used leftover pieces of PVC pipe.
 This will help the ball keep it’s round shape while it’s curing.